 Once the hand has passed the head, it enters the water with the fingertips first.
 The rest of the arm moves through the hole opened by the hand in the water and continues to move forward underwater until it is fully extended.
 The arm stroke cycle can then start anew.

-The timing between both arms is very precise: while one arm enters the water in front of the head before extending forward underwater at the end of its recovery, the other arm starts its propulsive phase with the insweep.
+The timing between both arms is very precise: while one arm enters the water in front of the head before extending forward underwater, the other arm starts its propulsive phase with the insweep.

 The timing between arm stroke and leg kick is also very precise.
 Whether you use a two beat kick or a six beat kick, the downsweep of the propulsive arm and the downbeat of the leg on the same side always starts simultaneously.